GenomicDataInfrastructure/starter-kit/deployment-guide.md

 Follow this steps:

 - Validate the schema of your Beacon instance with [Beacon Verifier v2](https://beacon-verifier-demo.ega-archive.org/).
-- Add your instance to the test Beacon Network by contacting [Oriol Lopez-Doriga](#contact) to validate its configuration
+- Add your instance to the test Beacon Network by contacting [Oriol Lopez-Doriga](#contact) to validate its configuration.
 - Upon successful testing, the Beacon instance will be added to the GDI Beacon Network by the CRG Beacon team.

 #### References